xabxx/face_recognition/README.md

 -> Author: abxu

-/*This forked project builds new features on the original Face Recognition project.*/ New features include:
+/*This forked project builds new features on the original Face Recognition project.*/

+New features include:
     - Define new unknown profiles if given the correct vocal response when prompted
     - Build known user profiles each time a new feature is detected from pictures
     - Recogntion accuracy is reported every month and reflected on thingsSpeak
     - and more to come!

 ---------------------------I am a dividing line --------------------------------------

 # Face Recognition

-recognize and manipulate faces from Python or from the command line with the world's simplest face recognition library.
+Recognize and manipulate faces from Python or from the command line with the world's simplest face recognition library.

 Built using [dlib](http://dlib.net/)'s state-of-the-art face recognition